 If a student has an issue with the therapist/therapy, they are encouraged to talk about it in session

 - Having a problem/issue with your therapist/therapy is actually a fairly common experience.
 Speaking to them about it is often a useful part of the work.
 In fact, there are times that this can be the most helpful part of therapy.

 - Whatever the issue, we encourage you to talk with your therapist so that both of you can reach an understanding and work out an appropriate solution.
 There are no restrictions on what you can say to your therapist, they will not take it personally, (and you can always come back the next week and talk some more).

 - We always try to protect your privacy.
 If you see any counseling staff outside of our office (in a workshop, class, the Student Center, on a path) they won’t greet you or say “Hello” to you unless you do so first.

-- We can’t tell your professors, friends, parents or anyone else that you even attend therapy without consent from you – almost always in writing – except in life or death emergencies.
+- We can’t tell your professors, coach, friends, parents, or anyone else that you even attend therapy without consent from you – almost always in writing – except in life or death emergencies.